ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**4.1.4**

+- Fixed a potential NRE in Celestial Gambit causing the Teleporter to sometimes drop zero items.

 **4.1.3**

 - Balance pass: